,

 I chose this from Gavin’s “grotesquerie” collection (the title of the collection was fair warning, I suppose, but it’s one I’ve been nibbling at for a while).

-1 thought on ““Scold’s Bridle: A Cruelty” by Richard Gavin”
+One response to ““Scold’s Bridle: A Cruelty” by Richard Gavin”